rathod-0007/AI_Trip_Planner/README.md

-# Agentic RAG with LangChain and Groq
+# Agentic RAG with LangGraph and Groq

 [![Python](https://img.shields.io/badge/python-3.9%2B-blue)](https://www.python.org/) [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-This project demonstrates an **Agentic RAG (Retrieval Augmented Generation) system** using **LangChain**, **Groq**, and **Cassandra** as a vector store.
+This project demonstrates an **Agentic RAG (Retrieval Augmented Generation) system** using **Langgraph**, **Groq**, and **Cassandra** as a vector store.
 It intelligently routes user questions to either a vector database containing information about LLM agents, prompt engineering, and adversarial attacks, or to Wikipedia for general knowledge queries.

 ## Features